scottyroges/MortgageMatrix/memory-bank/progress.md

 The mortgage calculation utilities have been implemented and integrated with the UI, allowing users to see affordable house prices and monthly payments based on their inputs.
 We've created a new TermSelector component for selecting loan term options with a button group interface.

+We've added URL parameter sharing functionality to both calculator screens, allowing users to share their calculation results with others via a compact URL.
+The URL parameters are automatically parsed when loading the page, and the form is populated with the values from the URL.
+We've also added a "Share Results" button to both calculator results sections, which copies the URL with the current form values to the clipboard.

 The mobile view has been improved by removing unnecessary padding and ensuring the forms are responsive on smaller screens.

 ## Known Issues